Ficool

 Key halted, his curiosity sparking as he turned to look at his father.

-Hans placed a gentle hand on his son's shoulder, his gaze deep and filled with pride.
+Hans placed a gentle hand on his son's shoulder, his gaze deep and unmistakably proud.

 The words struck Key like lightning through the soul.
 A knight.
 The very thought made his heart race.
 Visions of armored warriors, their blades gleaming as they charged into battle, swirled through his imagination.
 Excitement rushed through him, yet doubt whispered quietly at the edges of his mind.

-Hans lowered himself to one knee so that his eyes met his son's, soft with both gravity and tenderness.
+Hans lowered himself to one knee so that his eyes met his son's.

 A slow smile spread across Hans's face, mingling pride with relief.
 Rising once more to his full height, he spoke with certainty.

-Later that night, as the family gathered around the dinner table, Hans revealed his plan to Laura.
-Key listened intently, every word sinking deep into him.
+Later that night, as the family gathered around the dinner table, Hans revealed his plan to Laura. and Key sat quietly, hanging on every word.

 Hans froze, the name hanging heavy in the air.
 Guru.
 A man revered throughout Nebura, once his closest friend and a living legend.

-"Guru...
-It has been many years since I last saw him.
-I do not even know if he still trains anyone."
+"It's been years since I last saw him.
+I'm not even sure he still trains anyone."

 Laura reached across the table, laying her hand gently upon Hans's arm, her touch steady and reassuring.